Moxatag versus Amoxicillin

 Please leave a comment if you want to discuss this further or have any other questions about antibiotics (I heart talking about antibiotics).

-And below, we have our super easy subscription form –so we can all keep in touch!
+And here is our super easy subscription form –so we can all keep in touch!

 Get your facts straight if you are a supposed ‘consumer advocate’.
 The price WAS $75 retail per prescription and now its a maximum $20 copay.
 It is in most pharmacies so you must be in South Dakota!
 Don’t you even know Moxatag is more than a third less dose?
 You are doing a disservice if you think by ‘saving’ a patient up to $16 on a one time prescription exposing them to more antibiotic then necessary and making it more likely they relapse due to missing a dose.
 You cheapen the profession.